georgegito/vertexwise-triangle-counting/readme.md

 Triangle counting has gained increased popularity in the fields of network and graph analysis.
 The application of triangle detection, location, and counting are multi-fold: detection of minimal cycles, graph-theoretic clustering techniques, recognition of median, claw-free, and line graphs, and test of automorphism.
 Source code consist of two different algorithms (v3 and v4) of calcutaing c3 vector.
 For each version, there is a sequential implementation and some parallel ones, that use Cilk, OpenMP and PThreads.
 The parallel implementations were tested in the AUTh High Performance Computing (HPC) and some data were exported.
-Afterwards, we used this data to analyze the behaviour of our code...
+Afterwards, we used these data to analyze the behaviour of our code...

 **project parts**:
 1) graphs: Contains 5 graphs as mtx files that were used in the project.